-The key is to take advantage of the many different tools for communication, which80% of businesses use.
-Some tools are most valuable for quick discussions while others work best for engineering projects or organizing the big picture.
+The key is to take advantage of the many different tools for communication, which 80% of businesses use.
+Some business communication tools are most valuable for quick discussions while others work best for engineering projects or organizing the big picture.
 With the right technology, communication and collaboration is simple and fun.

-Slack is an incredibly popular and powerful communication tool when it comes to helping team members ask and answer questions in a pinch.
+Slack is an incredibly popular and powerful team communication tool when it comes to helping team members ask and answer questions in a pinch.
 It offers instant messaging, file transfers, and even message search, so your entire team can stay in constant touch.
-Best of all, it integrates with Tettra, so that you can search your team knowledge or even document new information without ever leaving Slack.

 GitHub is ideal for product and engineering collaboration.
 It makes it easy to communicate and collaborate on development projects, offering a single environment for sharing code.
 It’s a shared repository where your development team can create and grow your project.

 Trello helps you see the big picture of any project.
 You can easily drag and assign tasks to teammates, monitor workflows, and focus on project completion.
 Trello integrates with other apps such as Evernote, GitHub, Google Drive, and Slack.